 If you need more than basic tracking - things like data rooms with granular permissions, NDA gating, and watermarking - that's where paid plans start making sense.

-Here's how the numbers stack up for a founder evaluating their options.
+Here's how the numbers stack up for a business evaluating their options.

 The key difference: Google Drive pricing scales with users but never adds document analytics.
 Ellty pricing scales with features, and there are no per-user fees.

 If you're a 5-person team using Business Standard for email and Drive, you're paying $60/month.
-You're still getting zero visibility into how investors engage with your documents.
+You're still getting zero visibility into how viewers engage with your documents.

 Ellty free plan gives you that visibility from day one.